Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Introduction

 \section{Introduction}

-Tool-augmented language models have become essential components of modern AI systems, with tool-agent frameworks being widely adopted across various applications \cite{schick2023toolformer}.
-As these systems mature, there is growing interest in deploying small language models (SLMs) due to computational constraints and the need for edge deployment \cite{belcak2025smalllanguagemodelsfuture,chen-etal-2025-octopus}.
-In these systems, SLMs must perform two critical operations: tool selection (identifying which function to call) and parameter identification (providing appropriate arguments).
-However, small models struggle significantly with these tasks, exhibiting severe performance degradation particularly for models below 10B parameters that are most viable for edge deployment \cite{BFCL, erdogan-etal-2024-tinyagent}.
+Tool-augmented language models have become essential components of modern AI systems \cite{qu2025toolsurvey}.
+As these systems mature, there is growing interest in deploying small language models (SLMs, typically $\leq 8$B) for tool use.
+This interest is driven by multi-agent architectures, where a powerful coordinator orchestrates reasoning while multiple SLMs handle subtasks~\cite{belcak2025smalllanguagemodelsfuture}, and by edge deployment scenarios with strict resource constraints~\cite{chen-etal-2025-octopus}.
+In these systems, SLMs must perform two critical operations: tool selection (identifying which API to call) and parameter identification (providing appropriate arguments).
+However, SLMs struggle significantly with these tasks, exhibiting severe performance degradation compared to larger models \cite{erdogan-etal-2024-tinyagent, patil2025the}.